-- O In the Guide to the National Quality Standard (Australian Children's Education and Care Quality Authority (Australian Children's Education and Care Quality Authority [ACECQA], 2013), there is an acknowledgement that the drive to change the focus to the early years is based on clear evidence that this period of children's lives is very important for their present and future health, development and wellbeing.
-This submission is a step towards a consensus across all activities in universal child health assessments, mapping outcomes against domains identified in the Early Childhood Development [ECD] Outcomes Framework (Australian Institute of Health and Welfare [AIHW], 2011) which can then inform progress towards the National Early Childhood Development Strategy (Council of Australian Governments [COAG], 2009) and the proposed Early Years Strategy. - Randomised clinical trials have repeatedly found that while development of a positive alliance (therapeutic relationship) is one of the best predictors of outcomes (Kopta, Leuger, Saunders, & Howard, 1999), establishing a therapeutic alliance or relationship takes time.
-Therefore, the majority of occasions of service or schedules visits/assessment should occur within the first 12 months after birth.
-The remainder of the key contacts should occur at 6 monthly intervals which enables the therapeutic relationship to continue as well as facilitates surveillance of 'well child' growth and development: parenting education and support, and health promotion (Leitner, 2001; Hagan, Shaw and Duncan, 2017). - It is hoped that this new structure will break down traditional State and Territory program silos to avoid infants and toddlers 'falling through gaps' and not reaching their full potential prior to 3 years. - Equity is widely acknowledged to be an important policy objective in the health care field and equality should feature prominently in health policy decisions.
+- o In the Guide to the National Quality Standard (Australian Children's Education and Care Quality Authority (Australian Children's Education and Care Quality Authority [ACECQA], 2013), there is an acknowledgement that the drive to change the focus to the early years is based on clear evidence that this period of children's lives is very important for their present and future health, development and wellbeing.
+This submission identifies that regardless of which local health district children and families reside they should have equitable access to services across all activities in universal child health assessments, mapping outcomes against domains identified in the Early Childhood Development [ECD] Outcomes Framework (Australian Institute of Health and Welfare [AIHW], 2011) which can then inform progress towards the National Early Childhood Development Strategy (Council of Australian Governments [COAG], 2009) and the proposed Early Years Strategy. - Randomised clinical trials have repeatedly found that while development of a positive alliance (therapeutic relationship) is one of the best predictors of outcomes (Kopta, Leuger, Saunders, & Howard, 1999), establishing a therapeutic alliance or relationship takes time.
+Therefore, most occasions of service or schedules visits/assessment should occur within the first 12 months after birth.
+The remainder of the key contacts should occur at 6 monthly intervals which enables the therapeutic relationship to continue as well as facilitates surveillance of 'well child' growth and development: parenting education and support, and health promotion (Leitner, 2001; Hagan, Shaw and Duncan, 2017).

+- It is hoped that this new structure will continue to support timely, appropriate and equitable access to paediatric referral services, paediatric allied health, infant and child mental health services to avoid infants and toddlers 'falling through gaps' and not reaching their full potential prior to 3 years. - Equity is widely acknowledged to be an important policy objective in the health care field and equality should feature prominently in health policy decisions.
 Differences between child health programs create barriers.
 Standardization in child health programs will ensure equality is achieved by providing all children with a standardised program through a key contacts schedule.
-In this way, equity can only be realised if equality is achieved first, i.e., all children have access to the same standardised program, irrespective of where they live.

-With anticipatory guidance underpinning this framework, it reinforces that families are primarily responsible for raising their children and that health services support this process.
+In this way, equity can only be realised if equality is achieved first, i.e., all children have access to the same standardised program, irrespective of where they live. - With anticipatory guidance underpinning this framework, it reinforces that families are primarily responsible for raising their children and that health services support this process.